ualsg/ualsg.netlify.app/content/teaching/index.md

 ## Theses, dissertations, and capstone projects

 If you are a motivated and talented undergrad or grad student, it is possible to conduct your thesis (or capstone project) research with us.
-Each year, we offer guidance to a few students in pursuing projects (scroll down to see some of the offered [topics](#potential-topics)) in the domain of GIS, 3D city modelling, and urban analytics.
+Each year, we offer guidance to a few motivated students in pursuing projects (scroll down to see some of the offered [topics](#potential-topics)) in the domain of GIS, 3D city modelling, and urban analytics.

 Some of the student projects in the past have been successful resulting in conference and journal papers, benefiting to the outreach of the research and the graduates' CVs.
 Our novel topics enable students to learn new skills (e.g. tool or programming language), learn about a new multidisciplinary topic, work on a exciting real-world problem, and have the potential to have an impact.
 In principle, most topics require at least a basic level of programming and/or data science, and managing geospatial data.